calumatos/calumatos/README.md

   Welcome to my Github!

   This is where I keep my work from the Data Analytics Bootcamp!
-  Here you'll find a some of labs, exercises and projects that showcase my journey through the course.
+  Here you'll find a some of the labs, exercises and projects that showcase my journey through the course.

 </div>